MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ### Census.Flighting

-This event sends flighting (pre-release build) data from customers participating in improvement testing and feedback programs, to help keep Windows up to date.
+This event sends Windows Insider data from customers participating in improvement testing and feedback programs, to help keep Windows up-to-date.

 The following fields are available:

-- **FlightIds**  Represents the list of the different flights (pre-release builds) on this device.
+- **FlightIds**  A list of the different Windows Insider builds on this device.
 - **MSA_Accounts**  Represents a list of hashed IDs of the Microsoft Accounts that are flighting (pre-release builds) on this device.
-- **IsFlightsDisabled**  Represents if the device is participating in flighting (pre-release builds).
+- **IsFlightsDisabled**  Represents if the device is participating in the Windows Insider program.
-- **FlightingBranchName**  Represents the name of the branch that the device is flighting (pre-release builds).
+- **FlightingBranchName**  The name of the Windows Insider branch currently used by the device.
-- **DeviceSampleRate**  Represents the telemetry sample rate assigned to the machine
+- **DeviceSampleRate**  The telemetry sample rate assigned to the device.
-- **EnablePreviewBuilds**  Represents the field is used to enable flighting (pre-release build) of preview builds on a machine.
+- **EnablePreviewBuilds**  Used to enable Windows Insider builds on a device.
-- **SSRK**  Retieves the mobile targetting settings.
+- **SSRK**  Retrieves the mobile targeting settings.

 ### Census.Hardware

-This event sends data about the device, including hardware type, OEM brand, model line, model, telemetry level setting, and TPM support, to help keep Windows up to date.
+This event sends data about the device, including hardware type, OEM brand, model line, model, telemetry level setting, and TPM support, to help keep Windows up-to-date.

 The following fields are available:

-- **ChassisType**  Retrieves a numeric representation of what type of chassis the machine has.
-A value of 0 means xx, 1 means yy, 2 means zz .
+- **ChassisType**  Represents the type of device chassis, such as desktop or low profile desktop.
+The possible values can range between 1 - 24.
-- **ComputerHardwareID**  Identifies a class of machines, as a hash of 9 different SMBIOS fields.
+- **ComputerHardwareID**  Identifies a device class that is represented by a hash of different SMBIOS fields.
-- **DeviceColor**  Indicates the color of the LUMIA phones
+- **DeviceColor**  Indicates a color of the device.
-- **DeviceName**  Device Name of the machine as set by the user.
+- **DeviceName**  The device name that is set by the user.
-- **OEMDigitalMarkerFileName**  Retrieves the name of the file placed in the \Windows\system32\drivers directory that specifies the OEM and model name of the machine.
+- **OEMDigitalMarkerFileName**  The name of the file placed in the \Windows\system32\drivers directory that specifies the OEM and model name of the device.
-- **OEMManufacturerName**  Manufacturer Name of machine.
-The OEMName for an inactive machine is not reprocessed even if the clean OEM name is changed at a later date.
+- **OEMManufacturerName**  The device manufacturer name.
+The OEMName for an inactive device is not reprocessed even if the clean OEM name is changed at a later date.
-- **OEMModelNumber**  Model number of machine.
+- **OEMModelNumber**  The device model number.
-- **OEMModelName**  Model name of machine.
+- **OEMModelName**  The device model name.
-- **OEMModelSKU**  SKU of machine as defined by manufacturer.
+- **OEMModelSKU**  The device edition that is defined by the manufacturer.
-- **OEMOptionalIdentifier**  Microsoft assigned value representing a specific OEM subsidiary.
+- **OEMOptionalIdentifier**  A Microsoft assigned value that represents a specific OEM subsidiary.
-- **OEMSerialNumber**  Serial number of machine as set by manufacturer.
-Sourced from SMBIOS.
+- **OEMSerialNumber**  The serial number of the device that is set by the manufacturer.
-- **PhoneManufacturer**  Friendly name of the phone OEM.
-This is useful when the ODM (Original Device Manufacturer such as Foxconn,LongCheer) is not the same as the OEM.
+- **PhoneManufacturer**  The friendly name of the phone manufacturer.
-- **SoCName**  Firmware manufacturer of phone.
+- **SoCName**  The firmware manufacturer of the device.
-- **DUID**  Device Unique ID.
-This is the Microsoft issued unique IDs of phones.
+- **DUID**  The device unique ID.
-- **InventoryId**  Device ID used for Compatibility testing.
+- **InventoryId**  The device ID used for compatibility testing.
-- **VoiceSupported**  Indicates if the device has a cell radio capable of making voice calls (in simple terms - a phone).
+- **VoiceSupported**  Does the device have a cellular radio capable of making voice calls?
-- **PowerPlatformRole**  Indicates the OEM preferred power management profile.
-This value helps identify the basic form factor of the device.
+- **PowerPlatformRole**  The OEM preferred power management profile.
+It's used to help to identify the basic form factor of the device.
-- **TPMVersion**  Retrieves the supported Trusted Platform Module (TPM), 0 if no TPM is present.
+- **TPMVersion**  The supported Trusted Platform Module (TPM) on the device.
+If no TPM is present, the value is 0.
-- **StudyID**  Used to identify retail/non retail phones.
+- **StudyID**  Used to identify retail and non-retail device.
 - **TelemetryLevel**  The telemetry level the user has opted into, such as Basic or Enhanced.
-- **TelemetrySettingAuthority**  Determines who set the telemetry level (GPM, MDM, User)
+- **TelemetrySettingAuthority**  Determines who set the telemetry level, such as GP, MDM, or the user.
-- **DeviceForm**  This indicates the form as per the Device classification.
+- **DeviceForm**  Indicates the form as per the device classification.
-- **DigitizerSupport**  Friendly name of Digitizer Support.
-If deviceFamily is of Windows Mobile type, we default digitizer support to be true.
+- **DigitizerSupport**  Is a digitizer supported?
-- **OEMModelBaseBoard**  Indicates the baseboard model used by the OEM's
+- **OEMModelBaseBoard**  The baseboard model used by the OEM.
-- **OEMModelSystemFamily**  Indicates the System family set on the machine by OEM's.
+- **OEMModelSystemFamily**  The system family set on the device by an OEM.
-- **OEMModelBaseBoardVersion**  This enables differentiation between developer and retail devices.
+- **OEMModelBaseBoardVersion**  Differentiates between developer and retail devices.
 - **ActiveMicCount**  The number of active microphones attached to the device.
-- **OEMModelSystemVersion**  The system model version set by the OEM.
+- **OEMModelSystemVersion**  The system model version set on the device by the OEM.

 ### Census.Memory

 This event sends data about the memory on the device, including ROM and RAM, to help keep Windows up to date.

 The following fields are available:

-- **TotalPhysicalRAM**  Represents the physical RAM in MB.
+- **TotalPhysicalRAM**  Represents the physical memory (in MB).
-- **TotalVisibleMemory**  Represents the visible memory -memory that is not reserved by the system.
+- **TotalVisibleMemory**  Represents the memory that is not reserved by the system.

 ### Census.Network

 This event sends data about the mobile and cellular network used by the device (mobile service provider, network, device ID, and service cost factors), to help keep Windows up to date.

 The following fields are available:

 - **MobileOperatorBilling**  Represents the telephone company that provides services for mobile phone users.